kamni/nodonuts/README.md

 [tutorial on writing a daemon](http://celery.readthedocs.org/en/latest/tutorials/daemonizing.html?highlight=celerybeat%20daemon) for celerybeat.

+## Documentation

+Documentation is located in the `docs` folder and uses django-sphinxdoc to generate and display content.
+You should read more on [Sphinx](http://sphinx-doc.org/) and [django-sphinxdoc](https://bitbucket.org/ssc/django-sphinxdoc) if you want to modify any of the documentation.

+The documentation is meant to be displayed online as part of the nodonuts web app, but it doesn't display by default.
+To enable it, do the following:

+1. Insert the fixture that points the db towards the nodonuts docs:

+    python manage.py loaddata docs

+2. Change the Sphinx configuration in `srv_settings.py` to make the urls
+accessible:

+    INCLUDE_DOC_URLS = True

+This will make [http://<project_url>/docs/nodonuts/] accessible if you visit the link directly, but it will not show up in the navigation bar as a link.
+If you want anyone who visits the site to be able to find the docs easily, you should also change:

+    DISPLAY_DOC_LINKS = True

+3. Generate the docs (WARNING: this will also rebuild any of your recipe search indexes, and will make the recipe search unavailable until the docs are finished generating):

+    python manage.py updatedoc -b nodonuts

+This same step will need to be run again if the docs change.

 ## Default Data

 The project does not have an initial_data fixture, in order to allow site